 It’s sweet due to the sugar and red bean paste ingredients.
 Like Dango, Mizu yokan is often paired with matcha to balance their flavors.

-The dessert is also suitable for vegetarians as all of its ingredients are vegan.
+Moreover, this Japanese treat is suitable for vegetarians as all of its ingredients are vegan.
 Besides, you can adjust the amount of sugar to match your taste.

 However, to obtain a texture true to the “Mizu” part in its name, you should pay close attention to the amount of water you use.
 Read the recipe carefully and follow each step closely.
 Double-check before adding any ingredient to the mix.